OCEAN Occupational Personality Test

 The problem with most job interviews is that at a candidate tells you what they want you to hear.
 It’s also very difficult to obtain a realistic and deep picture of a candidate with interviews.

-A personality assessment captures information that’s difficult to see – hidden characteristics that determines how a person acts in a variety of circumstances.
+An occupational personality test captures information that’s difficult to see – hidden characteristics that determines how a person acts in a variety of circumstances.

-The OCEAN is based on the research proven, internationally recognised Big Five Theory of Personality.
-This model of personality examines a person's style and attitudes on 5, easily interpreted dimensions.
+The OCEAN is one of RightPeople's ipsative and adaptive personality tests that is based on the research proven, internationally recognised Big Five Theory of Personality.
+This model of personality examines a person's style, traits and attitudes on 5, easily interpreted dimensions.

 Importantly, these dimensions aren't types and avoid 'labeling' individuals.
 This makes the OCEAN ideal for staff selection.
 The dimensions are stable over a 45-year period beginning in young adulthood (Soldz & Vaillant, 1999).
 International customers will be interested in the fact that these personality dimensions are considered universal, having been replicated in languages as diverse as German and Chinese (McCrae & Costa, 1997).